Farmer-Eds-Shed/Agri-Hacks/README.md

 ### JavaScript

- -  Used to add comments CRUD functionality, like / made_this functions and to activate Bootstrap dopdown menus.
+ -  Used to add comments CRUD functionality, like / made_this functions and to activate Bootstrap dropdown menus.

 ### Python